Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +900

-- The Aztecs were +6000 to win the national championship at the beginning of the season, and have now improved to +900, which is the 57th-biggest change in the country.
+- Sportsbooks have moved the Aztecs' national championship odds up from +6000 at the start of the season to +900.
+Among all teams in college basketball, that is the 57th-biggest change.

-- With odds of +900, San Diego State has been given a 10% chance of winning the national championship.
+- San Diego State has a 10% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.